Are You a Victim of Investment / Securities Fraud?

-Our securities fraud lawyers are licensed in Ohio, California, and Michigan, and represent investors nationwide in securities arbitration and litigation claims.
-Some of the common investment misconduct claims we see include breach of fiduciary duty, unsuitability, asset allocation, failure to supervise, negligence and unauthorized trading.
+Our securities fraud and investment fraud lawyers are licensed in Ohio, California, and Michigan, and represent investors nationwide in securities arbitration and litigation claims.
+Some of the common investment misconduct claims we see involve breach of fiduciary duty, unsuitability, asset allocation, failure to supervise, negligence and unauthorized trading.

 When selecting an attorney to represent you in your investment loss case, consider their success.
 Many lawyers appear to know what they’re talking about, but do not have the results to back it up.
 Meyer Wilson recovered more than $350 million for clients.